 Modern backpacking stoves can now do more than just let users prepare food.
 Many models can boil water and heat pre-packaged food.

-Factors to Consider When Buying the Best Backpacking Stoves
+Factors to Consider When Buying Tips: Best Backpacking Stoves

 3. Materials used in the construction